mahesh-hegde/selfstudy_simd/README.md

 AVX version has to be compiled with -mavx option.

-`main` program runs the comparison and prints the time it took for each (naive byte-by-byte, naive word-by-word vs SIMD) approach.
+`main` program runs the comparison and prints the time it took for each (naive byte-by-byte, naive word-by-word vs SIMD) approach. time is measured in units returned by the unix clock() function, which is generally in microseconds.

 Some screenshots are in Screenshots/ folder.